📚 Guide

 Key Takeaways

-• The Betting and Gaming Act 1960 established legal betting shops and introduced consumer protections.
+• The Betting and Gaming Act of 1960 established the foundation for modern betting shops.

 Recommended Sports Betting Sites